pwalser75/mimic/README.md

 - a **request path** (can contain placeholders for path parameters)
 - **JavaScript (ECMASCRIPT 5.1) script** which evaluates requests and returns responses.

-Mappings are configurable at runtime.
-Rules are evaluated using the *Nashorn JavaScript Engine*, and have access to the *request* and *response* on evaluation.
+Mappings are configurable at runtime, and contain scripts that are evaluated using the *Nashorn JavaScript Engine*, and have access to the *request* and *response* on evaluation.

 Planned extensions: